Ezward/gps/index.md

        - See the 'Update Driver' section of this [Sparkfun tutorial](https://learn.sparkfun.com/tutorials/getting-started-with-u-center-for-u-blox/all)

 2. You will want to increase the default baud rate on the serial ports.
+   - Connect your gps receiver to your computer that is running U-Center with a USB cable.
-   - Attach your GPS to a USB-UART adapter and connect it to your computer.
+       - If your gps receiver does not have a USB port, then use USB-UART adapter to connect from you computer to the UART pins on your gps receiver.
    - Launch U-Center and open the Messages view by pressing F8.
 Click the connect button and choose the correct serial port and baud rate.
 U-Center should connect with the GPS and display received data in the data view window.
 If nothing appears, check your connection and serial port parameters.
-   - Open the 'Configuration' view and choose the 'PRT' port configuration.
+   - Open the `View` menu, then the `Configuration` view and choose the `PRT (ports)` port configuration.
-   - Update uart1 and uart2 to 115200 baud, selecting the `Save` button after each change.
+   - Update UART1 and UART2 to 115200 baud, selecting the `Save` button after each change.
 This will update the gps module's live (ram) settings, but not write it to flash.
        - If you are connected via either of these ports and telemetry from gps board stops, then go to "Receiver -> Baud rate" menu in the main window and select the new baud rate there.
 Confirm that NMEA messages in the Text Console resumed updating (meaning that u-center has successfully re-established the communication with the device at the new baud rate), then continue.
    - Select the `Close` button and u-center will ask if you want to save the settings to flash, allow it to open the save dialog, then choose the `Save` button and the changes will be written to flash so that the are applied each time the gps module starts.

-3. You will want to increase the rate at which the ZED-9FP outputs it's position estimates.
-By default it only outputs one per second.
-We want to increase that to 5 per second.
+3. You will want to increase the rate at which the gps receiver outputs position estimates.
+By default, most gps receivers only output one per second.
+That is a little slow for racing, so we want faster position updates.
+The [ZED-F9P Data Sheet](https://content.u-blox.com/sites/default/files/ZED-F9P-04B_DataSheet_UBX-21044850.pdf) indicates that the max rate is 7hz when using 4 satellite systems, 10hz when using 3 satellite systems and 15hz when using two satellite systems.
+More simultaneous satellite systems is more accurate, but slower.
+We will take the compromise of 10hz.
+Note that the NEO-8 is limited to an update rate of 5hz in order to maintain contact with two satellite system.
-   - In u-center, open `Messages` view and choose the `UBX` configuration, then `CFG (config)`, then `RATE (rates)`
+   - In u-center, open `View` then `Configuration` view and then `RATE (rates)`
-   - Set the `Measurement Period` to 200ms to get a 5 hz update rate.
+   - Set the `Measurement Period` to 100ms to get a 10 hz update rate (NEO-8 owners should use 200ms for 5hz).
    - Select `Save` button to save to the gps module's live settings.
    - Select the `Close` button and u-center will ask if you want to save the settings to flash, allow it to open the save dialog, then choose the `Save` button and the changes will be written to flash so that the are applied each time the gps module starts.